Facts & FAQs

 Where'd They All Go?

 About 27 pounds of chips are produced from 100 pounds of potatoes (potatoes are 80% water).
-It takes four pounds of raw potatoes to make one pound of potato chips.
-The basic types of potatoes are Atlantic, Snowden, Dakota Pearls and Dakota Crisps.
+It takes approximately four pounds of raw potatoes to make one pound of potato chips.
+The basic types of potatoes are Atlantic, Snowden, Wanetas, Pikes and Lamokas.

-Snyder's chips have 0% cholesterol because they are fried in vegetable oil and peanut oil and not in animal fat (lard).
+Snyder's chips have 0% cholesterol because they are fried in vegetable oil, not in animal fat (lard).

 Potato Chips and the